-Whether I’m a believer is one thing but I’ve always liked the idea of parallel universes.
+Whether I’m a believer is one thing but I’ve always liked the idea of a parallel universe.
+And if lockdown week 24 is proving anything it’s that I think we can all agree we never thought life would look like this if we’d tried to guess this time last year.
 Think of the two films Sliding Doors and Groundhog Day (I’m going somewhere with this I promise).
 Sliding Doors promotes the idea that one decision can change the course of fate entirely.
 Groundhog Day, on the other hand, says that if things go wrong, you can get up the next day and try again until you get it right.
 COVID19 has been to our lives what Gwyneth missing that train was to Sliding Doors.
 And we can all agree that lockdown has been like Groundhog Day.

 We had big plans for 2020.
 Well, maybe not big plans, but plans nonetheless and pretty much every single one of them has been cancelled.
 So, when we were out for dinner the other week courtesy of Rishi Sunak, we started having a chat about what our year so far would have looked like if COVID19 had never happened.